fsantanna/dceu/doc/manual.md

 A block delimits a lexical scope for [variables](#declarations) and [dynamic values](#dynamic-values):
-A variable is only visible to expressions in the block in which it was declared.
+A variable is only visible to expressions in the block in which it is declared.
-A dynamic value cannot escape the block in which it was assigned, unless it is [dropped](#drop) out.
+A dynamic value cannot escape the block in which it is assigned, unless it is [dropped](#drop) out.

-`TODO: lex`

-When a block terminates, all memory that was allocated inside it is automatically reclaimed.
+When a block terminates, all memory that is allocated inside it is automatically reclaimed.
 This is also valid for active [coroutines and tasks](#active-values), which are aborted on termination.